fromentinindustries/fromentinindustries.github.io/README.md

 To become a serious Canadian innovation and systems company focused on practical engineering, advanced technology, national resilience, and future-ready design.

-Fromentin Industries is built around the belief that Canada needs stronger domestic capability in technology, engineering, defence-adjacent systems, infrastructure, and applied innovation.
+Fromentin Industries is built around the belief that Canada needs stronger domestic capability in technology, engineering, infrastructure, defence-adjacent systems, applied research, and practical innovation.

 ---